3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 ## Common Tags

 In general, we don't create our own tags.
-Instead there are a set of pre-defined tags with functionality that is already associated with them.
+Instead there are a set of pre-defined tags with functionality already associated with them.

 ### Initializing a page